Fundamental Lemma for Rank One Spherical Varieties of Classical Types: Introduction

 \subsection{Acknowledgement}

+I am deeply grateful to my advisor, Professor Dihua Jiang, for his steadfast guidance and for encouraging a rigorous approach to this research.
+I would also like to thank Professor Yiannis Sakellaridis for introducing me to this area of study.
+Special thanks are due to Professor Zhilin Luo and Yi Shan for many helpful discussions and valuable feedback.
+I am also grateful to Professor Fan Gao for clarifying several technical points regarding covering groups and for providing relevant references.

-I want to express my sincere gratitude to my advisor, Prof. Dihua Jiang, for his continuous support and encouragement throughout the course of the work, particularly in motivating me to carry out the detailed computations and for offering insightful perspectives.
-I am also deeply thankful to Prof. Yiannis Sakellaridis for drawing my attention to this problem and for generously sharing his insights with me.
-Part of the work was completed during my visit to the Institute for Advanced Study in Mathematics at Zhejiang University, and I am grateful for the warm hospitality and the stimulating academic environment provided during my stay.
+A portion of this work was completed during my visit to the Institute for Advanced Study in Mathematics at Zhejiang University; I am indebted to Professor Binyong Sun for the invitation, as well as for the warm hospitality and the stimulating academic environment provided during my stay.